 - From Database: Database (italicized), Permanent Link

-- Web Site URL (no http) and Date Accessed
+- Website URL (no http) and (if no publication year) Date Accessed

 Cite the playwright first, then the play title in quotes.
 If you cite more than one play from the same collection, create a citation for each play.